MulliganFunding/aio-azure-clients-toolbox/README.md

 **This is not configurable**.

+**Note**: most of the examples below are primarily using the `Managed` clients (non-managed clients also exist).
+These will _open_ async connections and _keep_ them open in a connection-pooling.
+When connections are opened and closed they cannot be used.
+In addition, after opening, the clients must signal readiness by running their "ready" action.
+This typically means _sending_ a test message to confirm that the connection is live.

 ### Azure Blobs

 This library includes an Azure Blob Storage client that contains common functionality such as the following: